Itay2805/TomatOS/README.md

 these are things that I am going to actively work on

+* implementing the wait and poll functions
 * ELF loading
-* write support for echfs

 ### Planned in the near future

 these are things that I plan to implement after I finish working on what I worked till now

+* write support for echfs
 * Simple Shell (just allows to run programs)
 * Text editing program